wren-lang/wren/doc/site/modules/core/sequence.markdown

 Returns the sum of the sequence elements.

+Behaves as an algebraic sum for numeric sequences:

     :::wren
     System.print([1, 3.14].sum)  //> 4.14
     System.print((1..3).sum)  //> 6

-    System.print([].sum)  //> 0
+For string sequences it acts like [join][]:

+[join]: #join()

+    :::wren
+    System.print(["Hello", ", ", "world!"].sum)  //> "Hello, world!"

-It is a runtime error to call this on a sequence containing non-numeric values.
+It is a runtime error to call this on an empty sequence.

 ### **take**(count)